jcotoBan/LKarmada/README.md

 The main idea of this setup is to provide an easy to manage multiregion kubernetes cluster setup on Akamai Cloud (Linode), with the Linode Kubernetes Engine (LKE).

+Requirements:

+A laptop or workstation or vm with terraform installed.
+Linode account with a valid api token with access to Linodes and LKE.

 The steps to be performed are:

-1-From a local workstation or laptop, trigger a terraform tenplate that will create the following:
+1) From a local workstation or laptop, trigger a terraform tenplate that will create the following:

+1.1) A simple Linode instance from which we will manage the clusters.
+It does some hardening as disabling ssh root login and creating a custom user name k8s_admin with sudo access.
+Some generic ssh keys are included, however it is strongly recommended to setup your own.

---> LKE cluster manager that will manage 3 cluster on 3 diferent regions, this one will be on us-west.
+1.3 LKE cluster manager that will manage 3 cluster on 3 diferent regions, this one will be on us-west.
---> 3 LKE agent clusters that will be the ones in which we will directly setup our workloads, each on a different region:
+1.4 3 LKE agent clusters that will be the ones in which we will directly setup our workloads, each on a different region:
     *us-west
     *eu-west
     *ap-south